-It is related to female infertility, since the implantation of the embryo in the woman's uterus occurs between 6-10 days after ovulation.
-So, if there is a deficiency of the luteal phase, the endometrium is not properly prepared and does not have the correct thickness.
+Female infertility results because the implantation of the embryo in the woman's uterus occurs between 6-10 days after ovulation.
+If there is a deficiency of the luteal phase, the endometrium does not prepare properly with the correct thickness.
 The final consequence will be a delay in or failure of embryo implantation.

 Turner syndrome is also known as Ullrich-Turner Syndrome or Monosomy X. It is a chromosomal alteration characterized by the partial or total absence of the X chromosome.

 60% of affected people have a 45,X0 karyotype with the absence of an entire X chromosome.
 The remaining 40% are due to other genetic alterations in the chromosomes.